-- i.
-Elderly member with intractable angina who is not a candidate for coronary revascularization, and - ii.
+- a.
+Congestive Heart Failure (CHF), both of the following: - i.
+Symptomatic at rest (NYHA Class IV), with ejection fraction (EF) < 20% (if results available), and - ii.
+Presently optimally treated with diuretics and vasodilators or has failed therapy with IV inotropes; or - b.
+Coronary Artery Disease (CAD), all of the following: - i.
+Elderly member/enrollee with intractable angina who is not a candidate for coronary revascularization, and - ii.
 No longer responding well to nitrates, beta- and calcium-channel blockers and other appropriate medications, and - iii.
 Not a candidate for cardiac transplant. - D. Pulmonary Disease has fixed obstructive disease OR restrictive disease and meets ALL of the following: - 1.
 PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
 Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
 Severity, all - a.
 Disabling symptoms at rest or with minimal exertion, and - b.
 Diminished functional capacity, i.e., bed-to-chair existence, and - c.
-FEV1 <30% predicted; and - 4.
+Forced expiratory volume in 1 second (FEV1) <30% predicted; and - 4.
 Progressiveness, both - a.
-Two ED visits in prior six months or one hospitalization in last year for pulmonary infection for respiratory failure with intubation or BiPAP, and - b.
-Member states they do not want to be intubated; and - 5. $PaO2 \le 55 \text{ mmHg or } SaO2 \le 88\%$ at rest on room air; or $PaCO2 \ge 50 \text{ mmHg}$ . - E. Dementia meets ALL of the following: - 1.
+Two ED visits in prior six months or one hospitalization in last year for pulmonary infection for respiratory failure with intubation or BiPAP (bi-level positive airway pressure), and - b. member/enrollee states they do not want to be intubated; and - 5.
+Partial pressure of oxygen in arterial blood (PaO2) ≤ 55 mmHg or arterial oxygen saturation (SaO2) ≤ 88% at rest on room air; or partial pressure of carbon dioxide (PaCO2) ≥ 50 mmHg. - E. Dementia meets ALL of the following: - 1.
 Increasing severity indicated by FAST (Appendix C) stage 7 or beyond; and - 2.
-Inability to ambulate; and - 3.
 Increasing medical complications indicated by one of the following in the past 12 months: - a.
 Aspiration pneumonia, or - b.
 Pyelonephritis, or - c.
 Multiple stage 3-4 decubiti, or - d.
 Fever recurrent after a course of antibiotics, or - e.
-Weight loss > 10% over six months or albumin <2.5 gms/dl. - F. HIV meets ALL of the following: - 1.
+Weight loss > 10% over six months or albumin <2.5 g/dl - f.
+Septicemia - F. HIV meets ALL of the following: - 1.
 CD4+ (T-cell) count < 25 or viral load > 100,000 copies/ml; and - 2.
 PPS or KPS score < 50%; and - 3.
 At least one of the following AIDS-related conditions: - a.
-Central nervous system or poorly responsive systemic lymphoma, or - b.
+Central nervous system or poorly responsive systemic lymphoma, or pa health & wellness

+- b.
 Wasting: loss of > 33% of lean body mass, or - c.
 Mycobacterium avium complex (MAC) bacteremia, or - d.
 Progressive multifocal leukoencephalopathy (PML), or - e.
 Refractory visceral Kaposi's sarcoma (KS), or - f.
 Renal failure in the absence of dialysis, or - g.
 Refractory cryptosporidium infection, or - h.
+Refractory toxoplasmosis.

-Refractory toxoplasmosis. - G. Liver Failure meets ALL of the following:
+G. Liver Failure - meets ALL of the following: